 Does a nuclear physicist present her findings to a group of budding physics students and ask them to check her math?
 No, she takes her work to a professor or Einstein or someone like that, someone who knows a lot more than she does.

-Ergo: amateur writers who want to improve shouldn’t seek advice from other amateurs or (worse!) general friends and relatives.
+Ergo: amateur writers who want to improve shouldn’t seek advice from other amateurs or (worse!) general friends and relatives who aren’t writers at all.
 Instead, hire a professional writer, whose work you respect, to give you a critique.
 That pro will not only be able to tell you what’s wrong with your work (technically) but also HOW TO FIX IT.
 This is, of course, crucial to helping you grow.
-So is practicing creativity.
+So is practicing creativity in a writer’s group.

 This new writer’s group has nothing to do with critique.
 It’s called Improv for Writers and is focused on writing exercises extemporaneously as a way to practice creativity.
 Together, we spend forty minutes individually writing exercises.